The Latest Update

 Janet Echelman approached Uchizono with the idea of collaborating during the United States Artists Assembly in March 2017.
 Her breathtaking work will cascade over the piece’s final section, juxtaposing a lofty expansiveness with striking weight.
 Residencies at LMCC and MANCC, in addition to secured government and foundation funding, will support the development of this work.
 Coming off the heels of a separate premiere at the Joyce Theatre in Fall 2018, the company will build momentum and depth in the collaboration between Uchizono and the dancers as well as continue to grow its NYC-based audience

-“Iron Jane” will premiere at the Chocolate Factory (Queens, NY) in 2019.
 Dedicated to creative experimentation, “Iron Jane” soars towards weighted heights in a body of work that is both challenging and humane.
+“Iron Jane” will premiere at the Baryshnikov Arts Center (New York, NY), co-presented by the Chocolate Factory Theater in May 2020.

 Start and End Dates